LearnPress/learnpress/readme.txt

 **LearnPress is actively developed**
 We are developing and improving LearnPress day by day and bringing new features to you cos we want LearnPress to become the best WordPress plugin in LMS.

 Any suggestions for this WordPress LMS Plugin?
-Send us [here](http://thimpress.com/learnpress-suggestion/)
+Send us <a href="http://thimpress.com/learnpress-suggestion/" target="_blank">here.</a>

 == Installation ==